 Menus in Chinatown can be short on explanations, so no matter which cuisine you choose, don't be afraid to ask questions.

-- Bund Shanghai, 640 Jackson: 95% of Zagat reviewers like Bund Shanghai.
-That may be because it offers a break from the Cantonese style that's more common in Chinatown, using more soy sauce, sugar, rice wine and rice vinegar than other Chinese regions.
+- Bund Shanghai, 640 Jackson: Bund Shanghai's cuisine uses more soy sauce, sugar, rice wine and rice vinegar than other Chinese regions.

-- Hunan Homes, 622 Jackson: 85% of Zagat readers like this Hunan-style Chinese restaurant.
-Their hot and sour soup, prawns with honey walnuts and wontons in hot sauce get high marks.
+- Hunan Homes, 622 Jackson: At this Hunan-style Chinese restaurant, hot and sour soup, prawns with honey walnuts and wontons in hot sauce get high marks.
 If you're sensitive to MSG, several reviewers mentioned that they detect it in Hunan Homes' dishes.
-Hunan food can also be hard on a sensitive palate because it uses more hot peppers than other Chinese cuisines.
+Hunan food can also be hard on the digestive system because it uses more hot peppers than other Chinese cuisines.

 Places to Eat Dim Sum in San Francisco Chinatown